 What's the difference between amorphous and crystalline silica?

 Amorphous (click here for definition) silica is silica in its natural occurring state.
 It is a trace mineral every mammal on the planet needs to live.
 It becomes crystalline when it is exposed to extreme heat through volcanic activity or commercial manufacturing means.
 The type of Diatomaceous Earth used in swimming pool, and other, filtration systems is crystalline silica.
 Crystalline silica is extremely dangerous when inhaled or ingested.
 It is not biodegradable.
 Perma-Guard Diatomaceous Earth contains less than one half of 1% of crystalline silica and is considered GRAS (generally regarded as safe).

-Bird and animal feed contain substances such as molasses that cause the particles to become "sticky."
-It forms clumps that not only make the feed hard to pour, but also to become moldy.
+Bird and animal feed contain substances such as molasses that cause the particles to become "sticky," forming clumps make the feed hard to pour.
 FOSSIL SHELL FLOUR®, mixed in the feed, coats each particle making it difficult for the particles to stick together.
-This allows the feed to "flow" better and its absorption ability protects it from mold.
-No mold means less wasted feed.
+This allows the feed to "flow" better which means less wasted feed.
 By separating the particles of feed, the animal's digestive enzymes are able to completely surround each particle.
 This allows for a more complete digestion.
 The animal gets more benefit from his feed and the farmer more benefit for his feed dollar.

 FOSSIL SHELL FLOUR® anti-caking agent is to be mixed at a rate not to exceed 2% of the dry weight of the rations.
 This means, when mixing, in every one hundred pounds of feed, 2 pounds of feed is replaced by 2 pounds of FOSSIL SHELL FLOUR® .
 All regulated products are sold by the information on the label.
 FOSSIL SHELL FLOUR® is OMRI listed.